danithetallgirl/girl_blossom/README.md

 Hi there!
 Welcome to Girl Blossom!
 Girl Blossom is an app that helps you find the right face moisturizer for your skin type.
 Whether your skin is dry, normal, oily, or combination, our app will find the product for you.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/girl_blossom`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your application's Gemfile: